🎁 Know a goalie? Give them a year of pro-level training Gift a Subscription β†’

 Bio updated:

-Away from the ice, Woodland has served as a Hockey Gives Blood player ambassador since 2021, working to raise awareness of blood and stem cell donation within the hockey community.
-During her time at UNB she helped organize blood drives twice a year and coordinated Hockey Gives Blood and Canadian Blood Services themed games.
-She has personally donated ten times.
-In 2022, she was runner-up for the Dayna Brons Award through Hockey Gives Blood — recognized as the only female ever included in that award category before it transitioned into a CHL-specific award.
+Off the ice, Woodland has served as a Hockey Gives Blood player ambassador since 2021, promoting blood and stem cell donation within the hockey community.
+During her time at UNB, she helped organize blood drives twice a year and coordinated Canadian Blood Services-themed games.
+She has donated blood ten times herself and was a runner-up in 2022 for the Dayna Brons Award through Hockey Gives Blood β€” at the time the only female included in that award category before it transitioned to a CHL-specific honour.

 Career Highlights